-Paracetamol - Group 10 only
+Paracetamol - Group 4, 6 and 10 only

-If you are in group 10, we will ask you to take paracetamol for 24 hours after the vaccination.
+If you are in group 4 or 6 we will ask you to take paracetamol for 24 hours after the vaccination.
 Paracetamol can reduce fever and pain after vaccination.
 If you have been asked to complete a diary there will be space to record the time you took the paracetamol.